mathielo/dst-dedicated-server/docs/ServerPerformance.md

 ### OS (Operating System)

 This server will run on any OSs [supported by Docker](https://docs.docker.com/install/#supported-platforms).
-Bear in mind that different OSs have diferent **resouce** needs, so the less the OS uses, the more you have available for your server to run.
+Bear in mind that different OSs have different **resource** needs, so the less the OS uses, the more you have available for your server to run.

 For this reason, **Linux** is the recommended platform, specially if you are comfortable with CLI and can run a server edition without any GUI.
 That's the most resource-efficient way of running your server.